LukeShortCloud/rootpages/src/openstack.rst

           $ openstack overcloud node discover --range <CIDR> \
           --credentials <USER1>:<PASSWORD1> --credentials <USER2>:<PASSWORD2>

 -  Deploy the Overcloud with any custom Heat configurations.
+[1] Starting with the Pike release, most services are deployed as containers by default.
+For preventing the use of containers, remove the "docker.yaml" and "docker-ha.yaml" files from `/usr/share/openstack-tripleo-heat-templates/environments/`.
+[2]

    ::